English Department Chair

 What is your favorite course you have taken in high school or college?
 One of my favorite courses at Middlebury was Professor Cohen's seminar called "Truth and Other Fictions" (and I have since created a senior elective with the same name, actually).
 The course was rich with obscure, fresh voices, freckled with bizarre metafiction, and often led my classmates and I to just look at each other and say "What just happened?" in the best of ways.
 It was uncommonly baffling and energizing.

 What is your favorite place on campus and why?
-Though I'm new to Dublin and am sure this is subject to change, so far I love my classroom: colorful chairs, big windows, and shelves and shelves of books.
+The library: colorful chairs, big windows, and shelves and shelves of books.

 If I had a free afternoon I would... go for a run, swing by the Harrisville General Store for that great kale salad, read a book, and probably try a fun new recipe for a little dinner gathering.